rummik/zick.kim/resume/resume.md

 ### Software Engineer, Development Lead - Clarabyte (February 2016 → June 2018)
 Lead a team of engineers through the process of developing new data security tools and asset management solutions for refurbishers.
+This was a continuation of the work I was doing at e360 Technologies.

 - Tools: Node.js, Electron, Angular, Circle CI, Mocha, HTML, CSS, CloudFlare, Linux (Ubuntu, NixOS), SQLite, Webdriver

 ### Lead Technician - e360 Technologies (March 2015 → February 2016)
-Developed new inventory management systems and hardware refurbishment/testing methods to streamline the refurbishment, recycling, and resale processes.
+Developed new inventory management systems and hardware refurbishment/testing methods to streamline the refurbishment, recycling, and resale processes, which were eventually used in the development of commercial products at Clarabyte.

 - Tools: HTML, CSS, PHP, Twig, Underscore, Zepto, CloudFlare, Node.js, Mocha, Express, Linux (Ubuntu)